DikshantKanojia/Finding-Donors-Project/README.md

 - Implemented a data pipeline that will train and predict using random-forests, support vector machines(SVM), and KNN supervised learning algorithms.
 - Defined important metrics such as accuracy, precision, recall, F-score to evaluate the performance of above mentioned machine learning models and choose a model to work with appropriately.
 - Performed model tuning using grid search for the final chosen model.
+- Also, implemented feature_importances_ attribute for feature selection/extraction in the final model

 # Description